 History & Facts about Abcoude

-Abcoude is a village and a former municipality and home to a population of around 8100.
-While it is found in the province of Utrecht, it borders Amsterdam’s municipality and used to belong to two other provinces before the provincial borders were changed.
+Abcoude is a village and a former municipality and home to around 8100.
+While it is found in the province of Utrecht, it borders Amsterdam’s municipality and used to belong to two other provinces before they changed the provincial borders.

 Where to stay in Abcoude